tanaka-lusengo/procrasti-note/README.md

 4. **Set up environment variables**:

-   Copy the `.env.example` file and create a `.env` file and fill in the necessary values.
-(Available upon request ✌🏾)
+   Copy the `.env.example` file, create a `.env` file, and fill in the necessary values.
+(Available upon request)

 5. **Run the application**: